AirshipCMS/Docs/Making-Your-Site-Live.md

 - Log in to your DNS Provider (Namecheap, GoDaddy, Google Domains, etc).

 ## Create a CNAME
-Create a CNAME:
+Create a CNAME for the `www` subdomain for your domain:
-- Subdomain: **www**
+- Subdomain: `www`
-- Value: **subdomain.airshipcms.io**
+- Value: `subdomain.airshipcms.io`

 In the above value, the _subdomain_ is your subdomain on AirshipCMS.io.

 **Example:**
-For my site "doodlipoop.com"
+For my site "doodlipoop.com":
-- Subdomain: **www**
+- Subdomain: `www`
-- Value: **doodlipoop-shop.airshipcms.io**
+- Value: `doodlipoop-shop.airshipcms.io`

-Result: "www.doodlipoop.com" points to and serves "doodlipoop-shop.airshipcms.io".
+Result: `www.doodlipoop.com` points to and serves `doodlipoop-shop.airshipcms.io`.

 ## Create a Redirect
-Create a Temporary 302 Redirect to point your root domain **yourdomain.com** to your "www" subdomain **www.yourdomain.com**
+Create a Temporary 302 Redirect to point your root domain `yourdomain.com` to your `www` subdomain `www.yourdomain.com`

 **Example:**
 For my site "doodlipoop.com"
-- Set Temporary 302 Redirect for "doodlipoop.com" to point to "www.doodlipoop.com".
+- Set Temporary 302 Redirect for `doodlipoop.com` to point to `www.doodlipoop.com`.

-Result: "doodlipoop.com" points to "www.doodlipoop.com" and serves "doodlipoop-shop.airshipcms.io".
+Result: `doodlipoop.com` points to `www.doodlipoop.com` and serves `doodlipoop-shop.airshipcms.io`.

 ---